simoncrowe/python-query-filter/README.md

 #### Filtering by object attributes

-This can be useful if you're working with objects that have a lot of "has-a" relationships.
+This can be useful if you're working with objects that have a lot of "has-a" relationships to other objects.
 For brevity, a hacky binary tree-like class is used to build a fictional ancestor chart.

 ```python
 >>> class Node: